 As the Chair of the NPCC Digital, Data and Technology Coordination Committee, I am immensely proud of our representation as a leading force in rolling out mobile technology.
-Work has continued on developing the digital infrastructure and issuing further mobile devices to enable officers and staff to work flexibly.
-The force is also committed to an exciting programme of work to replace the main policing Records Management System with its partner Mark 43.
+Work has continued on developing the digital infrastructure.
+During 2024/25 the force went live with the first phase of a new records management system as part of an exciting programme of work with its partner Mark 43.

 The Constabulary is inspected and graded as part of a regime known as PEEL (Police Efficiency, Effectiveness and Legitimacy) by His Majesty's Inspectorate of Constabulary and Fire and Rescue Services (HMICFRS).
-In March 2024, the evidence gathering phase of an extensive period of inspection came to an end and I anticipate that the finalised report will be published in July 2024.
-In the 2021 report, HMICFRS congratulated the Constabulary on its overall good performance, although it needed to improve in some areas.
-Performance for Cumbria Constabulary was at that time graded across eight areas of policing and found the force was 'outstanding' in one area, 'good' in three areas and 'adequate' in four areas.
-We have taken cognisance of the areas identified by the inspectorate where services could be improved and worked hard to make further improvements with the aim of delivering an outstanding police service to keep Cumbria safe.
+In March 2024, the evidence gathering phase of an extensive period of inspection came to an end and the PEEL inspection report was issued in July 2024.
+The report, graded Cumbria Constabulary's performance across nine areas of policing and found the force was 'outstanding' in one area, 'good' in six areas and 'adequate' in two areas.
+HMICFRS congratulated the Constabulary on its overall good performance.
+Whilst I am pleased with the outcome of the inspection and its recognition of the steps taken to improve performance in Cumbria, the Constabulary will continue to strive to make further improvements with the aim of delivering an outstanding police service to keep Cumbria safe.

 The force strategy remains pivotal to the delivery of a policing service to meet the future needs of the county.
 It seeks to bring together business and change planning into a single cohesive plan, which is aligned to the national policing vision.
-During 2023/24, in addition to the continued development of operational ICT systems highlighted, we have:
+During 2024/25, in addition to the continued development of operational ICT systems highlighted, we have: